iOS Development Guide: Creating Your First App (Part II)

 }

 The new action distanceConvert will be called once the user taps the Convert button.
-Variable miles will pull the number from distTextBox while km and au perform some basic mathematical conversions to achieve their data.
-Afterwards using 2 lines we allocate memory for 2 NSString objects holding the Kilometer and AU output info.
-Using dot syntax we call upon the .text property to change UILabel text.
+Variable miles will pull the number from distTextBox while km and au perform some basic mathematical conversions to get their values.
+Afterwards, using two lines, we allocate memory for two NSString objects holding the Kilometer and AU output info.
+Using dot syntax, we call upon the .text property to change UILabel text.

 Now, search for the code below: